ambuneves/bio722/scripts/bio722_group_tutorial.md

 cts <- txi$counts
 ```

-Now subset to remove the transcript counts that are below zero:
+Now subset to remove the transcript counts that are zero:
 ```
 dim(cts)
 #subset so we only have the transcript counts that are above zero